-I apologise in advance for the “clickbait” title that doubtless brought you to this page.
-The fact is that no study has gone and proven that A/B testing has a positive impact on the your pages’ ranking in Google results.
+I apologize in advance for the “clickbait” title that doubtless brought you to this page.
+The fact is that no study has gone and proven that A/B testing has a positive impact on your pages’ ranking in Google results.
 Nevertheless, A/B testing is the perfect method for validating optimization ideas that more often than not aims to improve users’ experience, encouraging their conversion.
 Therein lies the link between A/B testing and SEO: the user experience.

 For a long time now, people have believed that there exists no correlation between acquiring user traffic (whatever the gauge, including SEO) from the user’s experience and conversion.
-There is no better evidence for this than how most advertisers organise themselves: different teams manage acquisition, the user experience and conversion.
-The job of Conversion Manager is still not common while many advertisers already have people responsible for acquiring web traffic on their payroll.
+There is no better evidence for this than how most advertisers organize themselves: different teams manage acquisition, the user experience, and conversion.
+The job of a Conversion Manager is still not common while many advertisers already have people responsible for acquiring web traffic on their payroll.
 In the worst cases, there is nobody to manage optimization, or the task falls to the web analyst or the head of web products, neither of whom is 100% committed.
 At the same time, designers are the only people who manage the user experience part of the website, despite all the impact it has on conversion and the cost-effectiveness of acquisition campaigns.